Installing Macros From Listings

 AutoExit - runs on closing Word or unloading a global template.

 Word 2003 in particular seems prone to losing at least some of its user settings at random, and so you can use auto macros to force the preferred conditions.
-The following are taken from my own laptop.
+The following are taken from my own laptop for Word 2003.

 Sub AutoNew()